 As the uprising enters its fourth month, Syria’s second city is becoming increasingly unsettled.

-She said the reported move by Syria to surround and target the town of Khirbet al-Jouz, just 500 metres from the Turkish border, marked a worrying new phase of Syria’s attempt to quash anti-government protests.
+Clinton said the reported move by Syria to surround and target the town of Khirbet al-Jouz just 500 metres from the Turkish border marked a worrying new phase of Syria’s attempt to quash anti-government protests.

 “If true, that aggressive action will only exacerbate the already unstable refugee situation in Syria,” Clinton said late on Thursday.

-Syrian troops gathered near the Turkish border on Thursday, raising tensions with Ankara as Assad increases the use of military force against a three-month-old popular revolt.
+Syrian troops gathered near the Turkish border, witnesses said on Thursday, raising tensions with Ankara as President Bashar al-Assad increases the use of military force against a three-month-old popular revolt.

 Turkey said the two countries’ foreign ministers had consulted by telephone, and Syria’s ambassador to Ankara was later summoned to the foreign ministry, demonstrating further how disturbed Turkey is over events in its southeast neighbour.

-Speaking to Al Jazeera by phone from Khirbet al-Jouz, Mohamed Fezo, a witness, said: “At 6:30 [Thursday] morning about 30 tanks and several buses carrying thugs and intelligence operatives attacked Khirbet al-Jouz.
+Speaking to Al Jazeera by phone from Khirbet al-Jouz, Mohamed Fezo, a witness, said: “At 6:30 in the morning about 30 tanks and several buses carrying thugs and intelligence operatives attacked Khirbet al-Jouz.
 They opened fire randomly across the village.

 Buses for refugees

-Several hundred people broke through the barbed wire marking the frontier between Turkey and Syria on Thursday and were seen advancing on a road used by Turkish border guards, a few kilometres from the village of Guvecci.
+Several hundred people broke through the barbed wire marking the frontier between the two countries and were seen advancing into Turkish territory on a road used by Turkish border guards, a few kilometres from Guvecci.